folio-org/folio-org.github.io/guides/visibility-module-docs.md

-Behind the scenes of the page "[`source-code/map.md`](https://raw.githubusercontent.com/folio-org/folio-org.github.io/master/source-code/map.md)" the Jekyll Liquid program assembles and presents this page.
+Behind the scenes of the page "[`source-code/map.md`](https://raw.githubusercontent.com/folio-org/folio-org.github.io/master/source-code/map.md)" the Jekyll Liquid program assembles and presents the page.

 Use the [Link checker](https://github.com/folio-org/folio-org.github.io/#link-checker) to verify internal and external links.